The Learning Approach to Games: Discrete Games

 \subsection{Two player game example}

 In this section, we present a simple, repeatedly played two-player example.
-We demonstrate that even with a fixed one-step horizon, players can exhibit sophisticated dynamics.
+We demonstrate that even with a fixed one-step horizon, players can exhibit non-stationary dynamics.
 In this setting, both players learn transition costs $\hat{F}$ and the actions of their opponents $\hat\G$, all within a fixed horizon $T=1$.
-Our primary argument is that formulating controls as an equilibrium does not adequately capture the dynamic strategies continually employed by the players.
+Our central argument is that formulating controls as an equilibrium does not adequately capture the dynamic strategies continually employed by the players.
 To address this shortcoming, we construct learning algorithms that capture these dynamic strategies.
-This example serves to illustrate why a more general framework is necessary for effectively modeling games, and it heuristically explores how the concept of equilibrium is inherently influenced by the learning process and the opponent itself.
+This example illustrates why a more general framework is necessary for effectively modeling games, and it also heuristically highlights how the concept of equilibrium is inherently shaped by the learning process and by the opponents themselves.